 - Parents are supportive of homework, ensuring the homework is completed and handed in on time, supporting and encouraging their child, ensuring a suitable environment in which to work

-- Parents who are unable to support their child with homework, encourages their child to attend ‘Homework’ club which is currently on three times a week after school with a member of staff.
+- Parents who are unable to support their child with homework, encourages their child to attend ‘Homework’ club after school with a member of staff.

 What Parents can do to help:-